citp/privacy-policy-historical/c/cu/cus/customvideoplayer.net.md

-> *The following text is extracted and transformed from the customvideoplayer.net privacy policy that was archived on 2014-02-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140208052937id_/https%3A//www.mycvp.net/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the customvideoplayer.net privacy policy that was archived on 2014-07-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140714122816id_/http%3A//www.customvideoplayer.net/privacy) for the most accurate reproduction.*

-# MyCVP.net
+# Custom Video Player

 Your privacy is important to customvideoplayer.net.
 This privacy statement provides information about the personal information that customvideoplayer.net collects, and the ways in which customvideoplayer.net uses that personal information.